U-PROX IC A

 Requirements for Configuring U‑PROX IP400 Controllers:

-• The first ACS server address in the device’s communication settings must be the IP address of the computer running the U‑PROX IP server software.
+• The first ACS server address in the device’s communication settings must be the IP address of the computer running the ACS server software.

-• The second ACS server address must be that of the U‑PROX IC A controller.
+• The second ACS server address must be that of the U‑PROX IC A control panel address.

-• The U‑PROX IP software must have the “General” anti‑passback mode enabled for doors.
+• The ACS software must have the “General” AntiPassBack mode enabled for doors.

 U‑PROX IP400 controllers send access event notifications to two addresses simultaneously.
-The first address is the ACS server (for display and storage in the database), and the second is the U‑PROX IC A controller, which sends a command to either deny or grant access.
+The first address is the ACS server (for display and storage in the database), and the second is the U‑PROX IC A control panel, which replies with a command to either deny or grant access.

 After presenting an identifier, the delay in granting or denying access may be up to 1 second, depending on network topology and bandwidth.